 Shear strengths from laboratory tests of the levee embankment and marsh unit (under the centerline) are fairly sparse.
 Figure 7-22 shows a plot of the four shear strength data points.
 However, two CPTs with pore pressure measurements were taken in the breach area through the centerline.
-Shear strength plots of CPT NLON-2.05C using the bearing capacity method (N_k=15) and Mayne's method are shown in Figure 7-23.
+Shear strength plots of CPT NLON-2.05C using the bearing capacity method (N_k =15) and Mayne's method are shown in Figure 7-23.
 Also shown in Figure 7-23 is boring NL-1-05U, which was drilled next to the CPT.
-From the plot on Figure 7-23, a clay layer between elevations -9 and -11, which is at the top of the beach sand, is clearly detected by the CPT.
-The CPT shows that this clay layer has an Su/P ratio of 0.26 to 0.28.
+From the plot on Figure 7-23, a clay layer between

-Figure 7-17.
-London Canal (Centerline of West Levee), Levee Embankment, %w versus Elevation
+London Canal (Centerline of West Levee), Levee Embankment, %w versus Elevation Figure 7-17.